-Suspension from participating in the extra-curricular program and all school activities (including all organizations and special events such as homecoming and prom) for 10 (ten) school days and a minimum of two activities.
+Suspension from participating in the extra-curricular program and all school activities (including all organizations and special events such as homecoming and prom) for 10 (ten) school days including Home Saturday/Sunday contest/event days if the student is required to be present and a minimum of two activities.
 The first day of the suspension will be the day of the conference between the student and administration.
 Students who self-report an infraction of the drug and alcohol policy shall have the suspension reduced by 50% for the first violation.
 A self-report is admission of wrongdoing before the administration learns of the infraction.
-Student-athletes may attend practice but not participate during the suspension.
+Student-athletes may practice but not participate in the activity during the suspension.
 Students will not be released from school nor be allowed to travel with a team/group during the suspension period.
+If the student is not involved in a school activity or club within the season that the incident occurred.
+A student may choose to participate in a school-approved program for chemical dependency or a school-approved online program.
+Said program must be administered by a certified alcohol and drug abuse and be approved by the school authorities.
+The student will need to successfully complete the approved chemical dependency program or online program.
+Proof of successful completion of the program must be submitted in writing to the school Activities Director.
+All costs associated with either program are to be borne by the student/parent or guardian.
+Students and/or parents interested in counseling programs to help deal with this issue are encouraged to obtain such information from the Counselor's and/or the Activities Director's office at the High School.